AR-Student824/devneo/README.md

-# godev
+# Godev
-social platform for devs (share code snippets, projects and more)
+Social platform for developers across the world.
+Share code snippets, new projects, ideas, job offers and more!